-MACH® 460 SOUND SYSTEM RADIO (CD CHANGER COMPATIBLE)
+MACH® 460 SATELLITE READY SOUND SYSTEM RADIO - CD CHANGER COMPATIBLE (IF EQUIPPED)

-MACH® 1000 SOUND SYSTEM RADIO (CD CHANGER COMPATIBLE)
+MACH® 1000 SATELLITE READY SOUND SYSTEM RADIO - CD CHANGER COMPATIBLE (IF EQUIPPED)

-Your vehicle may be equipped with the MACH $1000^{\circ}$ audio system.
+Your vehicle may be equipped with the MACH 1000° audio system.
 This system is equipped with a rack of amplifiers and subwoofers in the trunk of the vehicle.
 Do not store or rest items on the amplifier rack, as this could cause damage to the amplifiers and void your warranty.

-The MACH 1000® audio system is capable of producing very high sound pressure levels.
-For your listening comfort and protection, it is not recommended to listen to the MACH 1000® audio system at high volume levels for extended periods of time.
+The $MACH~1000^{\scriptsize \$}$ audio system is capable of producing very high sound pressure levels.
+For your listening comfort and protection, it is not recommended to listen to the $MACH\ 1000^{\circ}$ audio system at high volume levels for extended periods of time release SEEK ◀ / ► for previous/next strong station, selection or track.